Akshayanti/Masters-Thesis-CUNI-/theta_POS/README.md

-<h1>Estimating Inter-Treebank POS Annotation Consistency in UDv2.5</h1>
+<h1>Estimating POS Annotation Consistency of Different Treebanks in a Language: A Language-Independent Approach Based on KLcpos3 Measure</h1>

 For documentation, please refer [here](docs/)